gorakhjoshi/WebDevelopmentFoundation/3. Box Model/README.md

 #### [**Rules of Margin Collapse**](https://www.joshwcomeau.com/css/rules-of-margin-collapse/)

-## 5.Minimum and Maximum Height and Width
+## 5. Minimum and Maximum Height and Width

 Because a web page can be viewed through displays of differing screen size, the content on the web page can suffer from those changes in size.
 To avoid this problem, CSS offers two properties that can limit how narrow or how wide an element’s box can be sized to: